Algebraic tensor products and internal homs of noncommutative L^p-spaces

 The last two relations in the definition of the core of~$M$ could in fact be turned into {\it definitions\/} of $\sigma^\mu$ and $(\D\mu:\D\nu)$ once we have constructed the modular algebra.
-Of course, most traditional approaches to modular algebras require Tomita-Takesaki modular automorphisms and Connes' Radon-Nikodym derivatives to be constructed first, resulting in a circular dependence.
+Of course, most traditional approaches to modular algebras require Tomita--Takesaki modular automorphisms and Connes' Radon--Nikodym derivatives to be constructed first, resulting in a circular dependence.
 However, as explained in a forthcoming paper by the author~[\MAlg], it is possible to construct the $\C$-graded extended von Neumann algebra~$\bar M$ directly in a single step as the free $\C$-graded extended von Neumann algebra generated by~$M$ in degree~0 and $M_*$ in degree~1.
-In particular, this construction does not use Tomita-Takesaki modular automorphisms, Connes' Radon-Nikodym derivatives, Haagerup's standard form, or the Gelfand-Neumark-Segal construction, which allows us to define $\sigma^\mu$ and $(\D\mu:\D\nu)$ as explained above.
+In particular, this construction does not use Tomita--Takesaki modular automorphisms, Connes' Radon--Nikodym derivatives, Haagerup's standard form, or the Gelfand--Neumark--Segal construction, which allows us to define $\sigma^\mu$ and $(\D\mu:\D\nu)$ as explained above.
 Haagerup's standard form of~$M$ can then be defined to be the space~$\L_{1/2}(M)$, whereas the GNS construction of~$M$ with respect to a weight~$\mu$ is given by the map~$x\mapsto x\mu^{1/2}$ defined whenever $x\mu^{1/2}\in\L_{1/2}(M)$, or, equivalently, $\mu(x^*x)$ is finite.
 To keep this paper self-contained we stick to the traditional approach.

 The theory of representable functors assigns a precise meaning to the notion of an $\I$-graded von Neumann algebra~$\hat M$ generated by a family of generators and relations.
 The idea is to define a functor~$F_M$ from $\I$-graded von Neumann algebras to sets, prove its representability, and then use the Yoneda lemma to define~$\hat M$ as the (unique) object that represents~$F_M$.
 Thus $F_M$ will be isomorphic to the functor~$\mathop{\rm Mor}(\hat M,-)$, i.e., for every $\I$-graded von Neumann algebra~$N$ the set $F(N)$ consists of all morphisms from~$\hat M$ to~$N$ and for every morphism~$f\colon N\to O$ of $\I$-graded von Neumann algebras the map of sets~$F(f)\colon F(N)\to F(O)$ is given by the composition with~$f$.